polypoly-eu/polyPod/README.md

 This repository is structured as a TypeScript library with the following modules:

 * `types` contains the meta-specification types for endpoints
-* `protocol` defines classes and Bubblewrap configuration for the remote protocol
+* `protocol` defines the underlying protocol that are used for representing function calls and arguments
 * `rpc` converts specifications into clients and servers

 ## Security